CCRIF Small Grants Application Checklist

 - Application form (Word |PDF)

-- Identification document – these documents must confirm the legal status of the organisation.
+- Identification document – this document must be up to date and must confirm the legal status of the organisation at the date of proposal submission.

 - Printing and publishing/delivery of printed/published materials